Elaine Cohen

-Elaine Cohen (July 17, 1946 – October 19, 2025) is an American researcher in geometric modeling and computer graphics, known for her pioneering research on B-splines.
-She is a professor in the school of computing at the University of Utah.
+Elaine Cohen (July 17, 1946 – October 19, 2025) was an American researcher in geometric modeling and computer graphics, known for her pioneering research on B-splines.
+She was a professor in the school of computing at the University of Utah.

 Education and career

 Cohen graduated from Vassar College in 1968, with a bachelor's degree in mathematics.
 She went to Syracuse University for graduate study in mathematics, earning a master's degree in 1970 and completing her doctorate in 1974.

 Her dissertation, On the Degree of Approximation of a Function by Partial Sums of its Fourier Series, concerned approximation theory, and was supervised by Daniel Waterman.

 At the University of Utah, Cohen became the first woman to gain tenure at the School of Engineering.

 Contributions

 With Richard F. Riesenfeld and Gershon Elber, Cohen is the author of the book Geometric Modeling with Splines: An Introduction (AK Peters, 2001).

 She has also contributed to the development of the Utah teapot, improving it from a two-dimensional surface with no thickness to a bona-fide three-dimensional object.